mramshaw/NoteM/TestPlan.md

 ## Updating Notes

-Update some notes (double-tap the note body).
+Update some notes (double-tap the note body to switch to the Update Note screen).

 Verify updating notes works correctly.